WDI-SEA/notes/00-config-deployment/installfest/mongodb-atlas/readme.md

 * Run the following commands one by one:
 ```
-sudo apt install mongodb
+sudo apt-get install mongodb
 sudo service mongodb start
 ```

 * Test if it worked by running first the `mongod` command followed by the `mongo` command.
 If you are in the mongo shell, then it worked!
-Yo

 * If it didn't work, and you get an error referring to `/data/db ` - run the following:

 ```